 Internet Protocol Relay Service allows persons with a hearing or speech disability to use Telecommunications Relay Service through a computer or web-enabled device to communicate through the telephone system with hearing persons.

 How IP Relay Service works

 IP Relay is accessible through the Internet rather than a TTY or telephone, allowing users to communicate by text.

-Unlike traditional TRS, where a TTY user contacts a TRS center via telephone lines and the communication assistant (CA) at the TRS center calls the receiving party via voice telephone, the first leg of an IP Relay call goes from the caller's computer, or other Web-enabled device, to the IP Relay Center via the Internet.
-The IP Relay Center is usually accessed via a webpage.
-The second leg of the call, as with traditional TRS, is from the CA to the receiving party via voice telephone through the public switched telephone network.
+Unlike traditional TRS - where a TTY user contacts a TRS center via telephone lines and a communications assistant calls the receiving party via voice telephone - the first leg of an IP Relay call goes from the caller's computer or other Web-enabled device to the IP Relay Center via the Internet, usually through a webpage interface.
+The second leg of the call, as with traditional TRS, is from the communications assistant to the receiving party via voice telephone through the public switched telephone network.

 Benefits of IP Relay

 There are several consumer benefits of IP Relay: